 The pilot was launched in April 2017 with a total sample of 735 mothers and 164 secondary caregivers across 5 provinces in South Africa.
 They received 3 SMS’s per week, across three cycles of 8 weeks.
 The message content acknowledged the often-challenging conditions of South African mothers by providing informational and motivational support and practical tips for the optimal care and development of their young children.
 Messages were available in 3 languages, which included Afrikaans, English and isiXhosa.

-Content is stage-based and tailored for the age of the user’s child, with an initial focus on children aged 12-24 months.
-A steady stream of messages means that the content is reinforced through repetition and caregivers can opt in for additional bursts of information on selected topics.
+A steady stream of messages means that the content is reinforced through repetition and caregivers could opt in for additional bursts of information on selected topics.
+Engagement strategies were also woven into the design and users also had the option to opt in for additional message burst on a particular topic.

-Monthly team sprints and a flexible design allow for fast learning cycles and responsive iterations within the proof of concept period.
+Design and iterative research methodologies with experimental research design were used.
+This allowed for fast learning cycles and responsive iterations within the proof of concept period.
 Constant development and testing of content is essential to establish the best possible ways of connecting with parents and caregivers in the interests of the child.

-The key challenge facing this, and other mobile interventions that aim to scale in poor communities, is the prohibitive cost of data.
-We continue to explore avenues for addressing this.
+The second factor, and a challenge faced by many mobile interventions that aim to scale in poor communities, is the prohibitive cost of data.

 The project team